 Elmiron Linked to Pigmentary Maculopathy: Understanding the Evidence

-From General Health to Occupational and Pharmaceutical Risk
+From General Health to Occupational Risk: A Legacy Perspective

 Clinical Presentation and Diagnosis of Pigmentary Maculopathy

-Elmiron was evaluated in clinical trials involving 2,627 patients (2,343 women, 262 men, 22 unknown) with a mean age of 47 years (range 18 to 88) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-In these trials, serious adverse events occurred in 33 patients (1.3%), and deaths occurred in 6 patients (0.2%), though these were attributed to other concurrent illnesses or procedures (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-However, post-marketing surveillance through the FDA Adverse Event Reporting System (FAERS) has identified a substantial number of adverse event reports specifically related to ocular toxicity.
-The most frequently reported adverse events associated with Elmiron include maculopathy (1,382 reports), retinal pigmentation (607 reports), pigmentary maculopathy (442 reports), and various forms of macular degeneration (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
-Other common non-ocular reports include off-label use, drug ineffective, pain, nausea, headache, alopecia, diarrhea, fatigue, depression, and anxiety (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
-A 21-year real-world analysis confirmed that safety signals for pentosan polysulfate show a distinct long-latency risk profile, most critically vision-threatening maculopathy (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+Elmiron is a semi-synthetic polysaccharide with anticoagulant and fibrinolytic properties, though its exact mechanism in interstitial cystitis is not fully understood.
+In clinical trials, Elmiron was evaluated in 2,627 patients (2,343 women, 262 men, 22 unknown) with a mean age of 47 years (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Serious adverse events occurred in 33 patients (1.3%), and deaths occurred in 6 patients (0.2%), though these were attributed to other concurrent illnesses or procedures (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+However, post-marketing surveillance through the FDA Adverse Event Reporting System (FAERS) has identified a substantial number of adverse event reports associated with Elmiron.
+The most frequently reported events include maculopathy (1,382 reports), off-label use (1,361 reports), retinal pigmentation (607 reports), dry age-related macular degeneration (560 reports), and pigmentary maculopathy (442 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
+Other notable reports include visual impairment (150 reports), retinal dystrophy (141 reports), and neovascular age-related macular degeneration (141 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
+These data underscore the prominence of ocular adverse events in the real-world use of Elmiron.

 Important Notice